Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/assignment_3/readme.md

 9. Copy the value of "Endpoint".
 This is your Azure Computer Vision API endpoint.

 You will need to provide these values to your Streamlit app in order to use the Azure Computer Vision API.
 You can do this by setting environment variables or by passing them as arguments when running your app.

+## Additional Resources

+For more detailed information about the project, including snapshots of the working application, please refer to this [codelab]

+## Authors

+- Riya
+- Sukruth
+- Vedant

 ## References